On standard 8-1/2” x 11” paper, 1,000 words is about 4 pages, double spaced.

-The answer to this question depends on whether you're typing or writing.
+However, the answer to this question changes based on whether you're typing or writing.
 Because teachers typically require formal writing to be typed, it's best to rely on the typed word page count.
-But keep reading if you're curious to learn how many pages 1,000 handwritten words can be - and how long it takes to write them!

 The most common format required for essays is double-spaced, font type Times New Roman, and font size 12pt.
 With that in mind, 1,000 typed words is about four pages.
 The average person types 40 words per minute, so it would take about 30 minutes to finish 1,000 words of writing.